Fielding Lewis

 Fielding Lewis (July 7, 1725 – December 7, 1781) was an American merchant, member of the House of Burgesses and a Colonel during the American Revolutionary War.
 He lived in Fredericksburg, Virginia and also owned a plantation in Spotsylvania County, which later became known as Kenmore.
-His brother-in-law was George Washington.
+His brother-in-law was George Washington, who was also his 2nd cousin, he was also 2nd cousins with Betty Washington.

 Early life and education

 Lewis was born at Warner Hall, a plantation in Gloucester County, Colony of Virginia.
 He was third of seven children born to John Lewis IV (1694–1754), a merchant and planter (also known as Colonel John Lewis), and Frances Fielding (c.
 1702–1731).
 His mother was the only heir of Henry Fielding of King and Queen County.
 His mother died in childbirth when he was six years old, and his father remarried shortly thereafter, to Priscilla Churchill Carter, the widow of Robert Carter II.
 His father named one of his ships the Priscilla, but he may have made his fortune as guardian of the two Carter children, who were raised with Fielding and his elder brother Warner Lewis (who would inherit Warner Hall) at Warner Hall.
 The marriage may also have contributed to John Lewis' appointment to the Virginia Council of State.

 His paternal uncle, Robert Lewis (1704–1765) (who may have served as a burgess for Louisa County in the session of 1742–1747), became the grandfather of Meriwether Lewis, who would explore the Louisiana Purchase.